ANANDH1124/DFU_DETECTION/README.md

 Web Application Interface: Offers an intuitive web interface powered by Streamlit for users to upload images and receive instant predictions.
 User-friendly: Simple and easy-to-use interface suitable for both healthcare professionals and non-technical users.

-# INSTALLATION
-1 .
-Clone the repository to your local machine.
+# Clone the repository to your local machine.
     git clone https://github.com/your-username/dfu-classifier.git
-2 .
-Navigate to the project directory.
+# Navigate to the project directory.
     cd dfu-classifier
-3 .
-Install the required dependencies using pip.
+# Install the required dependencies using pip.
     pip install -r requirements.txt
-4 .
-Run the Streamlit app.
+# Run the Streamlit app.
     streamlit run dfu_classifier.py

 # CONTRIBUTING